Global Education, International Teachers

 Hispanic Heritage Month in the United States is celebrated each year from September 15 through October 15.
 This month-long observance is an opportunity to honor and celebrate the diverse threads that make up the beautiful tapestry of Latinx culture in the U.S. and beyond.
 At Participate Learning, we are proud to have ambassador teachers coming from fourteen Spanish-speaking countries to share their cultures with students.

-Each week during Hispanic Heritage Month, we will highlight some of our amazing Latinx ambassadors to learn more about their cultures and about the impact they have on their classrooms, schools, and communities in the United States; Mayra Porras Ramírez is a second-year ambassador teacher originally from Guápiles, Limón, Costa Rica.
+Each week during Hispanic Heritage Month, we will highlight some of our amazing Latinx ambassador teachers to learn more about their cultures and about the impact they have on their classrooms, schools, and communities in the United States; Mayra Porras Ramírez is a second-year ambassador teacher originally from Guápiles, Limón, Costa Rica.
 She is currently teaching Spanish at Holly Springs High School in Wake County, North Carolina.
 Read on to learn more about Mayra’s cultural story.

 What do you like to do when you have a day off from work?